Frédéric Chopin

 Frédéric François Chopin (Note: English: /ˈʃɒpæ̃, ˈʃɒpæn/, /ˈʃoʊpæn, ʃoʊˈpæn/; /fr/.) (born Fryderyk Franciszek Chopin; (Note: /pl/.
 Though none of Chopin's family spelled their surname in the Polonised form Szopen, the latter spelling has been used by many Poles since his own day, including by his poet contemporaries Juliusz Słowacki and Cyprian Norwid in the poem Chopin's Piano (Fortepian Szopena).)
-1 March 1810 – 17 October 1849) was a Polish composer and virtuoso pianist of the Romantic period who wrote primarily for solo piano.
+1 March 1810 – 17 October 1849) was a Polish composer and virtuoso pianist of the early Romantic period who wrote primarily for solo piano.
 He has maintained worldwide renown as a leading composer of his era whose "poetic genius was based on a professional technique that was without equal in his generation".

-Chopin was born in Żelazowa Wola and grew up in Warsaw, which in 1815 became part of Congress Poland.
+Chopin was born in Żelazowa Wola and grew up in Warsaw.
 A child prodigy, he completed his musical education and composed his early works in Warsaw before leaving Poland at age 20, less than a month before the outbreak of the November 1830 Uprising; at 21, he settled in Paris.
 Thereafter he gave only 30 public performances, preferring the more intimate atmosphere of the salon.
-He supported himself, selling his compositions and giving piano lessons, for which he was in high demand.
+He supported himself by selling his compositions and giving piano lessons, for which he was in high demand.
 Chopin formed a friendship with Franz Liszt and was admired by many musical contemporaries, including Robert Schumann.
-After a failed engagement to Maria Wodzińska from 1836 to 1837, he maintained an often troubled relationship with the French writer Aurore Dupin (known by her pen name George Sand).
+After a failed engagement to Maria Wodzińska from 1836 to 1837, he maintained an often troubled relationship with the French writer George Sand.
 A brief and unhappy visit to Mallorca with Sand in 1838–39 proved one of his most productive periods of composition.
 In his final years he was supported financially by his admirer Jane Stirling.
 In poor health most of his life, Chopin died in Paris in 1849 at age 39.